 Supporting the population.
 AVSI is present in three States: in Eastern Equatoria State (EES) the Lakes, the Eastern and Central Equatorial regions, with offices in Juba, Torit, Isohe and Bahrgel.
 A staff of about 120 people, including local and international staff, are working to aid people by way of nutritional, health care, educational and food security projects.
 Here, the challenge is to try to promote development against a background of continuous emergency: AVSI tries to do this through education, thanks to the expertise of St. Mary's College.

 Before and after independence.
 AVSI's involvement in Sudan began in 1992, when the fighting between Sudanese Government troops and the Sudan People's Liberation Army (SPLA) prompted more than 20,000 Sudanese to flee to Uganda.
 In 1993, UNHCR and the Ugandan government opened the Achol-Pii refugee camp and entrusted its management to AVSI until December 1999.

 Present in three states.
 Since 2005, AVSI has a permanent base with its own expatriate staff in Isohe in Ikotos County, in the state of Eastern Equatoria.
 In 2010, a base was established in Torit and, in February 2011, one in Juba.
-In 2014, we opened an operational headquarters in the Lakes state, based in Bahrgel.
+In 2014, we opened an operational headquarters in the Lakes state, first based in Bahrgel, now in Rumbek.

 AVSI South Sudan